Halite (Rock Salt) - Mineral Properties, Photos and Occurence

 Halite grows where arid climate and salty water combine.
 When temperatures increase yearly in these locations, the salt water evaporates and leaves behind a saline film that eventually becomes a large salt deposit.
 These deposits are known as evaporite deposits or simply evaporites.
 Marine evaporites form when some amount of the sea water is trapped in a slowly drying pool.
 Non-marine evaporites form usually in very dry inland areas.
 Both of these types usually contain repeating layers of halite, gypsum, anhydrite and less often also other halides, sulfates and borates.

 The evaporites might be later folded by tectonic pressure.
-Because of the different plasticity of salt layers and clastic sediments like clays or sands, the salt is often reshaped into salt pillars, sometimes known as salt diapirs.
+Because of the different plasticity of salt layers and clastic sediments like clays or sands, the salt is often reshaped into salt pillars, sometimes known as salt diapirs or salt domes.
 These are often a great source of salt.
 Halite is highly resistant to radioactivity, and some nuclear waste programs even considered salt diapirs as a possible nuclear waste underground storage.
 Some evaporites were exposed to irregular precipitation and formed huge caves and interesting karst features in salt layers.
 The biggest salt karsts are in Iran and Israel.

 Halite itself is very common worldwide, but prime specimens are less so.
 Excellent cubic specimens have been historically found in Salzburg, Austria, while blue crystals are found in Stassfurt, Germany.
 Huge crystals up to 1 m large occur in Merkers, Germany.
 Halite was mined in Wieliczka, Bochnia and Inowroclaw in Poland, as well as in Sicily and France.
 Bolivia is home to a massive salt flat, and underground halite deposits and commercial mines can be found in Michigan, Ohio, New York, Oklahoma, Kansas, Louisiana, and Texas.